The short answer is yes; web directories can send new customers your way.

 Directories can send business your way.
 Every industry has different industry specific web directories, or location specific directories.
 Most of these allow you to list a limited amount of info about your business for free and charge you to add more specific info, such as a website.

-Web directories can support your website’s local Google search ranking, as long as the contact and business information you enter into web directories is consistent.
+Web directories can support your website’s local Google search ranking, as long as the contact and business information you add to web directories is consistent.
 Avoid using a region like Nambucca Valley in one directory and Nambucca Heads in another and use the same phone number, not a mobile in one and landline in another.

 Web Directory Checklist